7.2 CMS-1500 (Professional) Claim

 24GDays or unitsQuantity (units, minutes, miles)

-24JRendering provider NPINPI of the provider who performed the service
+24JRendering provider NPINPI of who performed the service

-25Federal Tax IDPractice EIN or SSN, with the matching box checked
+25Federal Tax IDPractice EIN or SSN, matching box checked

 Place of Service (POS) Codes

-The POS code in Box 24B tells the payer the setting of care, which can change the allowed amount on the fee schedule.
+The POS code in Box 24B tells the payer the setting of care, which changes the allowed amount because facility settings carry a lower physician fee (the facility is paid separately for overhead).
 Common POS codes:

 POSSetting